Region Area

 Sean Knight

-Sean is an associate in the Dispute Resolution department with particular focus on contentious trusts and estates disputes.
-Sean has extensive experience acting in contentious trusts and estates matters and has advised in relation to a wide range of such disputes, including the validity of Wills, in the context of testamentary capacity and undue influence, removal of executors and trustees, constructive and resulting trusts and the Inheritance (Provision for Family and Dependants) Act 1975.
+Sean is a senior associate in the Dispute Resolution department with particular focus on contentious trusts and estates disputes.
+Sean has extensive experience acting in contentious trusts and estates matters and has advised in relation to a wide range of such disputes, including the validity of Wills, in the context of testamentary capacity and undue influence, removal of executors and trustees, breach of trust, constructive and resulting trusts and the Inheritance (Provision for Family and Dependants) Act 1975.
 Sean also has experience of charity and commercial disputes.

 Sheroy Zaq